clementhelsens/documentation/pipeline_olivier/Resynchronization/README.md

 ## Looking at the results

-Using the [gallery](https://github.com/EPFL-STD/utils/tree/main/gallery) tool, you can produce browsable results, for example running:
+Using the [](Gallery_target) tool, you can produce browsable results, for example running:
 ```shell
 python gallery.py <pathtotheplots>
 ```